openstack-archive/sahara/doc/source/devref/quickstart.rst

     | vanilla-default-worker | 6546bf44-0590-4539-bfcb-99f8e2c11efc | vanilla     | <plugin_version>   |
     +------------------------+--------------------------------------+-------------+--------------------+

-Remember the name or save the ID for the master and worker node group templates as they will be used during cluster template creation.
+Remember the name or save the ID for the master and worker node group templates, as they will be used during cluster template creation.

 For example: